THE 8AM VIRTUAL SPEAKER SERIES

 Please be aware of the following:

 Tony Bradburn, 48, has fathered four beautiful children and has worked in public education as a teacher and administrator for 26 years.
-He is currently the Director for Diversity, Equity, and Inclusion in District 214.
-Prior to that he was a principal, Humanities Director, the Division Head for English, ESL, and Reading and an English teacher.
+He is currently the Principal at Sunny Hill Elementary School.
+Before that, he was the Director for Diversity, Equity, and Inclusion in District 214, a Principal, a Humanities Director, the Division Head for English, ESL, and Reading, and an English teacher.

 He has facilitated an Equity Audit, led professional development workshops nationally, founded an MLK scholarship, developed new course offerings, launched summer reading programs, and collaborated to revise the Social Studies standards.